jonathanbeaty/Cocokini-eCommerce/README.md

 • [Mongoose](https://mongoosejs.com/) </br>
 • [Mocha](https://mochajs.org/) for Unit Testing</br>
 • [Chai](https://www.chaijs.com/) for Unit Testing</br>

+# What Technologies were created for this eCommerce site:
+• A user API to store user's contact information and preferred bikini size's
+• An event API to store all Cocokini event information: Event name, location, date, and pictures
+• A products API to store all current bikini's with pictures, bikini name, bikini type, and price
+• A cart API that stores all current users cart details on selected bikini's added to cart

 ![alt text](https://c1.staticflickr.com/1/904/41897000462_f1efd4ffbc_t.jpg)<i>Developed and Programmed by Jonathan Beaty &copy; 2018</i>